 Judges must be elected from among persons of high moral character, who possess the qualifications required in their respective countries for appointment to the highest judicial offices, or are jurisconsults of recognized competence in international law.

 The Court may not include more than one national of the same State.
 Moreover, the Court as a whole must represent the main forms of civilization and the principal legal systems of the world.

 Once elected, a Member of the Court is a delegate neither of the government of his own country nor of that of any other State.
 Unlike most other organs of international organizations, the Court is not composed of representatives of governments.
 Members of the Court are independent judges whose first task, before taking up their duties, is to make a solemn declaration in open court that they will exercise their powers impartially and conscientiously.

 In order to guarantee his or her independence, no Member of the Court can be dismissed unless, in the unanimous opinion of the other Members, he/she no longer fulfils the required conditions.
 This has in fact never happened.

-The Members of the Court, when engaged on the business of the Court, enjoy privileges and immunities comparable with those of the head of a diplomatic mission.
-In The Hague, the President takes precedence over the doyen of the diplomatic corps, who is followed by the Vice President, after which precedence alternates between judges and ambassadors.
-Each Member of the Court receives an annual salary consisting of a base salary (which, for 2016, amounts to 172,978 United States dollars) and post adjustment, with a special supplementary allowance of 15,000 United States dollars for the President.
+When engaged in the business of the Court, the Members of the Court enjoy privileges and immunities comparable with those of the head of a diplomatic mission.
+In The Hague, the President takes precedence over the doyen of the diplomatic corps, who is followed by the Vice-President, after which precedence alternates between judges and ambassadors.
+Each Member of the Court receives an annual salary consisting of a base salary (which, for 2018, amounts to US$187,000) and post adjustment, with a special supplementary allowance of US$25,000 for the President.
 The post adjustment multiplier changes every month and is dependent on the United Nations exchange rate between the United States dollar and the euro.
-On leaving the Court, judges receive an annual pension which, after a nine year term of office, is equal to 50 per cent of the annual base salary.
+On leaving the Court, judges receive an annual pension which, after a nine-year term of office, is equal to half the annual base salary.